Canon EOS 77D Review – A more affordable body we put to the test

 Final Verdict

-Since this is effectively a rebadged Rebel, I do not anticipate that the EOS 77D will set the world on fire in the same way that earlier members of Canon’s Rebel family have.
-It’s not so much a camera that you should want or fawn over; rather, it’s a camera that you should just use, and it will reward the user with nice results day in and day out.
-And at first, Canon’s new naming scheme for this successor to the Rebel T6s threw me off a little bit, but now that I’ve gotten used to it, I really like it.
+Since this is effectively a rebadged Rebel, I do not anticipate that the EOS 77D will set the world on fire as earlier members of Canon’s Rebel family have.
+As a result, it’s not so much a camera that you should want or fawn over; instead, it’s one that you should use, and it will reward the user with excellent results day in and day out.
+And at first, Canon’s new naming scheme for this successor to the Rebel T6s threw me off a bit, but now that I’ve gotten used to it, I like it.

-It’s possible that this is what Canon was thinking because it would be a disservice to bestow upon it a moniker that’s synonymous with the company’s more basic and pedestrian interchangeable lens cameras.
-For a camera that’s this capable and well-rounded, it would seem to be a disservice to bestow upon it a moniker that’s synonymous with the company’s EOS line.
+This may be what Canon thought because it would be a disservice to bestow upon it a moniker synonymous with the company’s more basic and pedestrian interchangeable lens cameras.
+Likewise, for a capable and well-rounded camera, it would seem a disservice to bestow upon it a moniker synonymous with the company’s EOS line.

-In point of fact, the EOS 77D is unique on its own.
-At this price point, there is simply no other alternative available on the market that provides a satisfactory optical viewfinder, a refined Live View experience, and the same degree of control.
-If you don’t require a 4K video, the Canon EOS 77D is a fascinating, dependable, and reasonably inexpensive jack-of-all-trades camera that can do a little bit of everything well.
+The EOS 77D is unique on its own.
+At this price point, another alternative on the market is available that provides an excellent optical viewfinder, a refined Live View experience, and the same degree of control.
+Suppose you don’t require a 4K video.
+In that case, the Canon EOS 77D is a fascinating, dependable, reasonably inexpensive jack-of-all-trades camera that can do much of everything well.
 However, it may not be the camera that catches the attention of everyone.

 Canon EOS 77D Price